Course Number: 6310

 Recommended Courses: None

-Course Overview: Business Organizations covers the legal principles essential to litigators and transactional lawyers with respect to both privately and publicly held enterprises.
-This Course explores the legal considerations in forming, carrying on, and terminating business enterprises.
-Specifically, this Course deals with the management and control of business enterprises, the liabilities of their owners, and the transferability of ownership interests.
-This Course will also address the fiduciary duties of management to business associations and their owners, as well as issues arising in suits based on the breach of these duties.
-This Course will provide an introduction to federal securities laws and state statutory and administrative regulations relevant to agencies, partnerships, corporations, and the limited liability company.
+Course Overview: This is an introductory course into the law of business organizations.
+It explores the legal considerations in forming, carrying on, and terminating business enterprises.
+Specifically, this course deals with the management and control of business enterprises, the liabilities of owners, and the transferability of ownership interests.
+The course will discuss the fiduciary duties of business managers and owners, as well as the issues that arise in suits based on the breach of these duties.
+In addition to the standard emphasis on state corporate law, especially that of Delaware, some attention will also be devoted to federal securities laws.

 Course Materials: See the current Book List located under Courses and Curriculum.